ROSEN COUNSELLING SERVICES

 Making Sense of Relationships

 The majority of couples that divorce never seek professional help.
 On the other hand, the majority of couples who stick with marriage counseling resolve their issues and build a stronger relationship.

-1. The first concern is that they are going to invite a third person into their relationship and feel that they failed as a couple.
+1. We are going to invite a third person into our relationship and feel that we failed as a couple.

 Even imagining themselves in front of a marriage counselor makes people feel that they failed for not being able to manage the relationship on their own.
 Relationships are very complex!
 Despite having owned and driven a car for years, you would not expect to be able to maintain that car by yourself, unless you are a mechanic.
 Why would you then expect to maintain and fix your relationship, even after years of experience in it, without proper education?
 Our parents did not get help with their relationship because help was simply unavailable.
 Our parents also experienced multiple barriers to divorce and often settled for less.
 Inadvertently, they also taught us to feel embarrassed for seeking help.
 In reality, your family will probably be very supportive and even proud of you learning how to improve communication with your loved one.

-They usually feel that they are being placed under a magnifying glass where their relationship will be criticized and they will be blamed for the issues.
+People sometimes feel that they are being placed under a magnifying glass in couple therapy and their relationship is criticized and they are blamed for the issues.
 In order to address this legitimate concern we assess for couples' strengths and points of good compatibility along with an assessment of areas where they can improve.
 It is our experience that both partners contribute to the dynamics in their relationship.
 We do not blame one partner or the other.
 You will learn to see both your own and your partner's contribution to the issues.